windhandel/angular-http-deserializer/README.md

 The current Angular Http Client, since it uses typescript, uses duck typing for returning objects.  i.e. The object being returned is not an instance of the model, it's a json object emulating the shape of the model object.

-Therefore, any getters, methods, etc on the model object being returned will not exist.
-This library was built specifically in order to eliminate this problem and provide a way of easily returning constructed instances of the model objects from the Angular Http Client.
+Therefore, any getters, methods, etc. on the model object being returned will not exist and instanceof will not work.
+This library was built specifically in order to deserialize deep object models and provide a way of easily returning constructed instances of the model objects from the Angular Http Client.

 # Problem Statement